erikc5000/island-time/docs/basics/intervals.md

 ```

 !!! info ""Unbounded" vs. "Open""
     In ISO-8601, an "unbounded" interval is referred to as an "open" interval.
-However, this conflicts with the mathematical meaning of "open" though (ie. end points that are exclusive rather than inclusive), so we avoid using that terminology.
+However, this conflicts with the mathematical meaning of "open" (ie. end points that are exclusive rather than inclusive), so we try to avoid using that terminology.

 ## ISO Representation